Use Cases: How to Leverage Deep Links to Drive Better Performance

 - Send a live feed of app downloads to ad partners to create a real-time blacklist (don’t show ads to customers who already have the app)

 - Show customers a dynamic “Easy Reorder” ad featuring products they’ve purchased before with a link to download the app and opening the Easy Reorder page upon app launch

 But use cases don’t stop there.
 You can leverage an attribution and deep linking solution to power a variety of use cases, all of which have had noticeable growth impacts and can help serve a mobile marketing team.

 This is one of the most common use cases for leveraging mobile links.
 In this example, a marketer or mobile app would place a link to content in the app on a well-known social channel, such as Facebook, Google, Twitter, Instagram or Snapchat.With a universal routing & attribution system, this single URL would be able to intelligently route the user to the app store if the user did not have the app, or open the app via Universal Links & Android App Links if they did.

 Beyond this, there are solutions that have a built in feature that scrapes “Open Graph” information from the URL.
 This means that the attribution link will display a preview of the content, title and description when the link is posted in social media.
 Similarly, this option allows the link to be shortened, conserving space in posts and providing a level of trust in the link the user is clicking.

 Email is another great medium to leverage attribution and deep links.
-Traditional email service providers (ESPs) do allow you to track clicks on links, but they don’t always have the ability to route the user to the app store or app intelligently.
-Also, Universal Links usually break if you wrap click tracking around them.
+Traditional email service providers (ESPs) do allow you to measure clicks on links, but they don’t always have the ability to route the user to the app store or app intelligently.
+Also, Universal Links usually break if you wrap click analysis around them.
 An email marketer can create deep link urls programmatically or manually and place them in the email for a better user experience.